 Note: Attempting to go to the Thrill Digger Cave in Eldin will crash your game.
 Attempting to go to Fun Fun Island or to Bamboo Island without selecting the Faron BiT enabled file will crash your game.
 With a slightly different file setup it is possible to get launched to Flooded Faron Woods as well in Back in Time.
 This however also crashes the game

-Using a property about where the Groosenator launches you, it is possible to reach the Thunderhead in BiT right after unlocking the Groosenator for the Flooded Faron Woods.
+Using zone flag properties about where the Groosenator launches you, it is possible to reach the Thunderhead in BiT right after unlocking the Groosenator for the Flooded Faron Woods.
 The file setup is the following:

 When activating BiT, the stage files are loaded first and then the keyboard arc is.
 When loading a new area into BiT, the stage arcs are unloaded successfully, but the keyboard arc is not.
 This causes the heap to be fragmented.
 If the arcs for the area you are trying to load don't fit into the heap then the game will crash.

 When Skyloft first loads when activating BiT, layer 0 is loaded first (since it contains the stage data), then the info from layer 28 is loaded (the title screen layer).
 Skyloft layer 0 is 6,983,520 bytes big (decompressed), while layer 28 is size 728,256 bytes.
 The keyboard arc is loaded afterwards.
 Thus, when you try to change area in BiT, the heap is fragmented into 2 free slots: one that is size 6,983,520+728,256=7,711,776 bytes, and an another that we know is of size about 2,400,000 bytes.
 For exemple, the knight academy on layer 4 will crash in BiT because while the knight academy layer 0 arc will fit into the first free slot, the layer 4 arc will not fit into any of the 2 remaining slots.